 What does an Algebraic Reasoning lesson look like?

-Lessons are inquiry-focused lessons based on a compacted 5E instructional model.
+Algebraic Reasoning lessons are inquiry-focused and built around a compacted 5E instructional model.
 Each lesson begins with a brief Engage activity that teachers can use to launch the lesson.
 Engage activities help students focus on the content of the lesson and activate prior knowledge that they will need to be successful in the lesson.
-Explore activities are hands-on activities in which students investigate the content and begin to look for patterns and make conjectures.
-The Explain phase provides students with important formalized content and stepped-out examples coupled with You-Try-It exercises so that students can check their own understanding.
+Hands-on Explore activities allow students to investigate the content and begin to look for patterns and make conjectures.
+The Explain phase provides students with important formalized content.
+Stepped-out examples coupled with You-Try-It exercises follow the content summary so students can check their own understanding.

-What is contained in the Student Edition or the Teacher Wraparound Edition (TWE)?
+What is contained in the Algebraic Reasoning Student and the Teacher Editions?

 The Algebraic Reasoning student edition contains 64 lessons, mid-chapter reviews, and end-of-chapter reviews.
 Each lesson begins with a Focusing Question to set the stage for student inquiry.
 Students also see their learning outcomes that are written in student-friendly “I can…” statements.
 Student editions also contain QR codes in each section that link directly to instructional videos that summarize the Explain section and show students how to work the “You Try It!” problems.

-The Algebraic Reasoning Teacher Wraparound Edition (TWE) contains several features that are intended to help teachers deliver effective instruction.
+The Algebraic Reasoning Teacher Wraparound Edition (TWE) contains several features to help teachers deliver effective instruction.
 Instructional hints appear throughout the TWE, offering best-practice based suggestions for use of technology, differentiated instruction, and English language learner support.

 Teachers also have online access to ancillary material, including digital versions of the content from the TWE, mid-chapter and end-of-chapter tests and a bank of editable questions that address content from each section within the chapter.

-Algebraic Reasoning is available in both print and digital formats for use in the 2016-17 school year.
+Algebraic Reasoning is available in both print and digital formats.